 In 2021, all Spotify streams of Katy Perry's cover of "All You Need Is Love" generated $1 in donations for the charity Baby2Baby.

-In a 2021 Out interview, Katy Perry was heralded as a "gay icon", with her song "I Kissed a Girl" being called a "bonafide queer anthem".
-She thanked the LGBTQ+ community, reflecting on her sheltered upbringing and how much growth has occurred since her career began.
+In a 2021 Out interview, Katy Perry was heralded as a "gay icon" with "I Kissed a Girl" being called a "bonafide queer anthem".
+Perry continued to thank the LGBTQ+ community in the same interview, saying she came from a sheltered upbringing, where it wasn't okay to be friends with the LGBTQ community, but now that is her community, and she wouldn't have survived without them.

-In January 2022, Katy Perry and Morgan McLachlan established De Soi, a company producing and selling non-alcoholic apéritifs.
+In January 2022, Katy Perry and Morgan McLachlan established De Soi, a company which produces and sells non-alcoholic apéritifs.

-On April 1, 2022, Katy Perry and Thomas Rhett released their country pop duet titled "Where We Started" for his album of the same name.
+On April 1, 2022, Katy Perry and Thomas Rhett released a country pop duet titled "Where We Started" for his album of the same name.

-On June 8, 2022, Katy Perry was awarded with the Key to Las Vegas, and the same day was marked as Katy Perry Day.
+On June 8, 2022, Katy Perry was awarded with the Key to Las Vegas, with the same day being marked as Katy Perry Day.

-In 2022, Elle dubbed Katy Perry as "the kitsch-loving pop star renowned for her uniquely experimental style".
+In 2022, Elle dubbed Katy Perry as "the kitsch-loving pop star renowned for her uniquely experimental style", highlighting her distinctive fashion sense.

 In 2022, Katy Perry posted a picture of herself voting for conservative candidate Rick Caruso in the 2022 Los Angeles mayoral election, which Democrats heavily criticized her for.